 What's not in it

 No real money movement.
-No real KYC vendor calls (mocked).
-No connection to live counterparties.
+No live KYC vendor calls.
+No connection to live counterparties or production tokenization.
 No production data of any kind.

 Sandbox provisioning is gated today.
-Request access through the form and we will set up your tenant, share the OpenAPI specification and walk through the first integration.
+Share what you want to evaluate, in which language, and we will set up your tenant, share the OpenAPI specification and walk you through the first integration with an engineer.

 Authentication